optimagic-dev/optimagic/docs/source/how_to/how_to_scaling.md

 **Disadvantages:**

 - Only works if all parameters have bounds
-- This prohibits some kinds of other constraints in estimagic
+- This prohibits some kinds of other constraints in optimagic

 **How to specify this scaling:**